couchbase/build/scripts/release/escrow/templates/README.md

-# Couchbase 5.1.0 Escrow
+# Couchbase @@VERSION@@ Escrow

-The scripts, source, and data in this directory can be used to produce installer binaries of Couchbase Server 5.1.0 Enterprise Edition for any of the following flavors of Linux:
+The scripts, source, and data in this directory can be used to produce installer binaries of Couchbase Server @@VERSION@@ Enterprise Edition for any supported version of CentOS, Debian, or Ubuntu Linux, or SuSE 11.
+(SuSE 12 or later can be made to work with the information here, but we cannot provide the buildslave Docker image as it contains licensed code.)

-* Centos 6
-* Centos 7
-* Debian 8
-* Debian 9
-* SuSE 11
-* Ubuntu 14.04
-* Ubuntu 16.04

-NOTE: Oracle Enterprise Linux 6 (OEL 6) was also a supported platform for Couchbase Server 5.1.0.
+NOTE: Oracle Enterprise Linux 6 (OEL 6) was also a supported platform for Couchbase Server @@VERSION@@.
 The installer binaries for this platform were the same as for Centos 6.
 Therefore you should follow these instructions as for Centos 6 when building for OEL 6.